Diezthunderlance/webapi-app/README.md

   **UserParams:**
   - Currently, it seems like there is really tight coupling regarding user filter parameters.
 In addition, it appears that scalability will also be an issue the more filters there are.
-  - As it stands, adding a single extra filter to [UserParams.cs](DatingApp.API/Helpers/UserParams.cs), would require updating the db query logic for getUsers in [DatingRepository.cs](DatingApp.API/Data/DatingRepository.cs), the form logic in (member-list.component.ts)[DatingApp-SPA/src/app/members/member-list/member-list.component.ts], the html in [member-list.component.html](DatingApp-SPA/src/app/members/member-list/member-list.component.html), and getUsers in [user.service.ts](DatingApp-SPA/src/app/_services/user.service.ts)!
+  - As it stands, adding a single extra filter to [UserParams.cs](DatingApp.API/Helpers/UserParams.cs), would require updating the db query logic for `getUsers` in [DatingRepository.cs](DatingApp.API/Data/DatingRepository.cs), the form logic in (member-list.component.ts)[DatingApp-SPA/src/app/members/member-list/member-list.component.ts], the html in [member-list.component.html](DatingApp-SPA/src/app/members/member-list/member-list.component.html), and `getUsers` in [user.service.ts](DatingApp-SPA/src/app/_services/user.service.ts)!
   - What can I do to improve scalability and reduce the coupling between these different files?

+  **Messaging:**
+  - Currently, if a user receives a new message, they will not be notified until they refresh the page.
+It is my understanding that I would need to maintain a constant connection to the api in order for the chat feature to function without refreshing.
+  - How could I best implement a constant api connection?
+(I have heard I could use [SignalR](https://github.com/aspnet/SignalR) for this, but am unsure if that is the current best approach.)
+  - (see `getMessageThread()` [DatingRepository.cs](https://github.com/MatthewMerc-Wipro/Angular-WebAPI/blob/master/DatingApp.API/Data/DatingRepository.cs), [user.service.ts](DatingApp-SPA/src/app/_services/user.service.ts), and `loadMessages()` in [member-messages.component.ts](DatingApp-SPA/src/app/members/member-messages/member-messages.component.ts).)